|Carbon Dioxide as a Polymer Feedstock

 Carbon Dioxide as a Polymer Feedstock

-This editorial takes a look at one of nature's most abundant materials and also one that is given environmentalists nightmares - carbon.
-What if we could use good old CO2 as a polymeric?
+This editorial takes a look at one of nature's most abundant materials and also one that is given environmentalists nightmares - carbon dioxide.
+What if we could use good old CO2 as a polymeric feedstock?
 Brilliant!

 CO2 has been captured for uses in various commercial and industrial processes for decades.
 Limited markets exist for commercially produced CO2.
 It is used, for example, to make carbonated drinks and for a few processes at refineries and other industrial facilities.
 It is also injected into oil wells to increase production from declining fields.
 Once injected, the CO2 remains permanently sequestered from the atmosphere.
 1